lowply/stock-exchange/README.md

 # Stock & Exchange

 Scrapes https://stocks.finance.yahoo.co.jp and http://www.murc-kawasesouba.jp and get the stock price and USD-JPY TTM of the day.
-Useful for your MSFT RSU calculation in Japan.
+Useful for your RSU calculation in Japan.

 ## Installation